crillab/metrics/docs/md/wallet.md

 ### Export and Import an Analysis

-Once the analysis is created, the user is able to export it (to save it into a file):
+Once the analysis is created, the user can export it (i.e., to save it into a file):

 ```python
 json_text = my_analysis.export()